 Individuals successfully meeting the required admissions selection criteria may receive an invitation to visit our campus for an interview.
 This meeting provides further insight into the applicant’s character and motivation, and allows an applicant the opportunity to discuss their application with an Admissions staff member, tour the campus and meet with faculty and students.
 The option for an online interview may be available upon request.

-In addition, eligible students accepted into the Post-baccalaureate in Health Sciences program who successfully complete the certificate*, submit a complete CASPA application, and meet the minimium program admissions requirements, will be afforded the opportunity to interview to the Physician Assistant program.
+In addition, eligible students accepted into the Post-baccalaureate in Health Sciences program who successfully complete the certificate*, submit a complete CASPA application, and meet the minimum program admissions requirements, will be afforded the opportunity to interview to the Physician Assistant program.

 *Post-baccalaureate students must complete 25 credits while maintaining good academic standing (a GPA of 3.0 or higher and no more than two 'C' grades) in order to successfully complete the certificate program.